-Qualified intermediary.
+Qualified intermediary (QI).
 A QI is an intermediary (or in the case of a QDD, a principal) that is a party to a QI Agreement with the IRS described in Regulations section 1.1441-1(e)(5)(iii).
 For information on the QI Agreement, see IRS.gov/ Businesses/Corporations/Qualified-Intermediary-System.

-Withholding foreign partnership or withholding foreign trust.
-A WP or WT is a foreign partnership or trust that has entered into a withholding agreement with the IRS described in Regulations section 1.1441-5(c)(2) and (e)(5) in which it agrees to assume primary withholding responsibility under chapters 3 and 4 for all payments that are made to it for its partners, beneficiaries, or owners.
+Withholding foreign partnership (WP) or withholding foreign trust (WT).
+A WP or WT is a foreign partnership or trust that has entered into a withholding agreement with the IRS described in Regulations section 1.1441-5(c)(2) and (e) (5) in which it agrees to assume primary withholding responsibility under chapters 3 and 4 for all payments that are made to it for its partners, beneficiaries, or owners.

-Nonqualified intermediary.
-A nonqualified intermediary (NQI) is any intermediary that is not a U.S. person and that is not a QI.
+Nonqualified intermediary (NQI).
+An NQI is any intermediary that is not a U.S. person and that is not a QI.

-Nonwithholding foreign partnership.
-A nonwithholding foreign partnership (NWP) is a foreign partnership that is not a withholding foreign partnership.
+Nonwithholding foreign partnership (NWP).
+An NWP is a foreign partnership that is not a withholding foreign partnership.

-Nonwithholding foreign trust.
-A nonwithholding foreign trust (NWT) is a foreign trust that is not a withholding foreign trust.
+Nonwithholding foreign trust (NWT).
+An NWT is a foreign trust that is not a withholding foreign trust.

 Qualified derivatives dealer (QDD).
-A QDD is a qualified intermediary (QI) that is an eligible entity that agrees to assume the requirements of a QDD and the other requirements in the QI Agreement.
+A QDD is a QI that is an eligible entity that agrees to assume the requirements of a QDD and the other requirements in the QI Agreement.
 Any applicable home office or branch that seeks to be a QDD must qualify and be approved for QDD status.
 A QDD must document itself to a withholding agent with a Form W-8IMY indicating that it is acting as a QDD for payments with respect to potential section 871(m) transactions and underlying securities that it receives in a principal capacity, separately identify the home office or branch as the recipient on a withholding statement (if necessary), and indicate on the form that it will assume primary chapters 3 and 4 withholding responsibilities and primary Form 1099 reporting and backup withholding responsibilities for certain payments it makes and receives as a QDD.
 See Regulations section 1.1441-1(e)(6) and the QI Agreement in Rev. Proc.
 2017-15 for more information.
-See also Notice 2020-2.
+See also Notice 2020-2, described in Section 871(m) transition, earlier.

-Qualified securities lender.
-A qualified securities lender (QSL) is a foreign financial institution that is a bank, custodian, broker-dealer, or clearing organization subject to regulatory supervision in its home jurisdiction and that is:
+Qualified securities lender (QSL).
+A QSL is a foreign financial institution that is a bank, custodian, broker-dealer, or clearing organization subject to regulatory supervision in its home jurisdiction and that is:

-1. Regularly engaged in the business of borrowing securities of U.S. corporations and lending such securities to unrelated customers; and
+1. Regularly engaged in the business of borrowing securities of U.S. corporations and lending such securities to unrelated customers; and treated as a recipient for substitute dividend payments made before January 1, 2023.
+See Notice 2020-2.